 Step 1: Crush and de-stem.
 Process conventionally.
 Red 3 should be treated more gently, if you own your equipment.
-Stem without crushing by setting the rollers a bit apart in the crusher/destemmer if possible, or de-stem a portion of the grapes by hand and add them un-crushed to the fermentor (an approach called "whole berry" fermentation).
+De-stem without crushing by setting the rollers a bit apart in the crusher/destemmer if possible, or de-stem a portion of the grapes by hand and add them un-crushed to the fermentor (an approach called "whole berry" fermentation).
 With these lighter varieties, you are trying to minimize early tannin extractions by avoiding broken stems or crushed seeds.

 Step 4: Sulfite.
 Sulfiting advice applies to all groups.
 For estimation, 17 lbs. of Red 2 or as little as 14 lbs. of Red 1 will yield one gallon of juice; adjust estimates accordingly.
 The Lallzyme EX enzyme is strongly recommended for Red 3 to improve color extraction.
 Red 2, with its characteristic low yields, also benefits from the EX addition for better maceration.
 Red 2 is also prone to over-cropping and excessive vegetal character; EX helps with that, too.
 If you do not use enzymes, a cold soak between Step 4 and Step 5 may be considered.
 Once again, Red 3 is the biggest beneficiary for improved color.
 Add enough dry ice to cool the must to below 50° F. (Warning!
 Do this in a well-ventilated area!
 Dry ice produces Carbon dioxide gas which is a powerful asphyxiant!)
 Add more dry ice as needed to maintain that temperature for three to six days, then allow the temperature to rise above 60° F before moving to step 5.

 Step 5: Add yeast.
 For all reds, calculate the yeast addition based on the entire Must volume.
-Choose varietally appropriate yeast strains from the Yeast Recommendation Chart.
+Choose varietally appropriate yeast strains from the Yeast Recommendation Guide.
 If working with very high brix must (Red 1 or Red 4), use the upper end of the yeast addition: 2 grams per gallon.
-A stuck fermentation may be avoided under these conditions by using a Go-Ferm yeast rehydration program.
-See the 2012 Summer Newsletter for details.
+A stuck fermentation may be avoided under these conditions by using a Go-Ferm yeast rehydration program (available as a pdf from the Go-Ferm sales pages).

 Step 6: Stir and punch down.
 Once again, Red 3 will gain the most benefit from winemaking enhancement products FT Rouge Soft and Opti-Red®.
 Use both.
 Remember the risk of vegetal character in Red 2!
 Opti-Red® can help with that and can also help round out a big wine in Red 4 when high brix carries the risk of alcohol harshness.
 In terms of actual punchdowns, three times per day will provide more extraction for Red 3 musts as compared with the standard twice a day.
 For Red 3, you may even find it worth setting up a system for rack-and-return (or délestage), allowing full wetting of the cap and removal of some seeds.

 Step 9: ML.
 Sometimes Red 1 and occasionally Red 3 wines are not inoculated for ML.
 Skip it if you are trying to make a bright, fresh, young-drinking wine (malolactic fermentation tends to mask fruitiness), or if you titratable acidity is already low.
 Otherwise, ML for all reds.

 Step 10: First racking.
-Wines with color stability challenges, especially Red 3, will benefit from addition of Tannin Complex at this stage.
-(Keep in mind that StellarTan G is a grape skin and seed tannin extract that is fully soluble– if you are adverse to adding oak characteristics, do not use.)
+Wines with color stability challenges, especially Red 3, will benefit from addition of StellarTan G at this stage.
+(Keep in mind that StellarTan G is a grape skin and seed tannin extract that is fully soluble– if you are adverse to high tannin levels, do not use.)

 Step 11: Second racking.
 For all wines, test for ML completion (if inoculated) at a wine lab or with a Vertical Chromatography kit, and add sulfites.
 Oak is very beneficial for Red 2 and Red 4, less so for Red 1, and sometimes not used at all for Red 3.
-Tannin Refresh untoasted oak tannin can help round out and improve maturity in overly fruity wines in Red 1 or Red 4.
+We stock barrels and oak alternatives for any size batch.

 Step 12: Third racking.
 Skip this one for Red 3.
 Consider Tannin Riche for Red 2 wines that are still showing vegetal character or have a “donut hole” problem: a nice start and a long finish, but missing mid-palate character.

 Step 1: Crush.
 Usually the same for all varieties.
-Commercial whites are sometimes whole-cluster pressed without crushing, but the only home wine presses capable of that technique (a hydraulic ram press is required---they are very rare in home winemaking circles).
+Commercial whites are sometimes whole-cluster pressed without crushing, but most home wine presses are not capable of that technique (a hydraulic ram press is required---they are very rare in home winemaking circles).
 Ratchet presses won’t do it, and bladder presses do a very disappointing job of it.